Carving a Soap Alamo Taught Me Nothing and Everything

 Of course, making a barbecue pit did theoretically teach me some tradable skills -- welding; cutting metal; following plans.
 Carving the soap Alamo?
 Less tangible.

 Then again, I have never welded anything else in my life.
 Heck, I don’t even like to barbecue.
 But that soap project, it stuck with me.
 It gave me a frame.
-It told me a story about my culture and history… not about the Alamo, per se’, but about the mythos of it, about its role as a symbol in my community’s collective sense of self.
+It told me a story about culture and history… not about the Alamo, per se’, but about the mythos of it, about its role as a symbol in my community’s collective sense of self.

 Kill Your Heroes